A teacher at the front of a classroom reading a book to students

 About This Program

-The primary purpose of the Ph.D. in Reading Education degree is to develop educational scholars who wish to conduct original research and interpret and communicate the results of such research as authors, university faculty, and governmental or research agency officials.
+The primary purpose of the Ph.D. in education with a concentration in reading education degree is to develop educational scholars who wish to conduct original research and interpret and communicate the results of such research as authors, university faculty, and governmental or research agency officials.

 This is a research-based, full-time program that is offered in Charlottesville only.
 The program includes coursework, a research apprenticeship, and practical experiences that prepare graduates to: